This post is also available in: polski (Polish)

 Although I am not one of those who always react in public space, anti-racist workshops make me want to react next time.
 I don’t know how to do it, but I don’t want to close my eyes anymore.
 If you have experience with this, please share it in the comments.

 21 st March is The International Day for the Elimination of Racial Discrimination and all month is marked by events against racism.
-It always can awake difficult emotions in us.
-We can feel uncomfortable, but it is good to explore our feelings.
+It can awake difficult emotions in us.
+But it is good to explore our feelings.
 In Ireland, some artists started to create murals to remind passers that we are all equal, and love is the most important thing in the world.
-The one called Bray for Love has created by Holly Pereira in a little town Bray nearby Dublin.
+The one called Bray for Love has created by Holly Pereira in Bray nearby Dublin.

-Also, Wave Makers get involved in joint activities #togetheragainstracism.
+Also, Wave Makers get involved in #togetheragainstracism.
 We are a group of 70 nationalities and diversity is a big worth for us.
-Some of the volunteers came up with the idea of video with a special poem, and they made a powerful film in the various spots of Galway, where Maoulida, Hugh, Priyanka, Magda, Vanessa, Jeff, Pedro, Regina, Sita recite verses from a poem of Maya Angelou “Still I’ll Rise”.
+Some of the volunteers came up with the idea of video with a poem, and they made a powerful film in the various spots of Galway where Maoulida, Hugh, Priyanka, Magda, Vanessa, Jeff, Pedro, Regina, Sita recite verses from a poem of Maya Angelou “Still I’ll Rise”.

 In the window of our hub, artist Eanna MacCormack painted a picture inspired by his travels and work around the world.
 On the other hand in Poland, Alina Szpilman directed the first reportage about racism in our country.
-Another group of artists from The Melting Pot Luck in Galway, in connection with the world day to fight racism, presented 3 films “Stand in my shoes” in which we can see how our behaviors and the words can hurt the migrants, sometimes.
+Another group of artists from The Melting Pot Luck in Galway have presented three films of series: “Stand in my shoes”.
+We can see how our behaviors and words can hurt the migrants, sometimes.

 Recognise your privilege and its meaning